 Sunset Crater erupted around 1,200 A.D. and is the most recent event in the 3,000-square-mile San Francisco Volcanic Field.
-Hike through a lava field, get up close to the cinder cone of 8,039-foot Sunset Crater and stop at the Visitor Center to learn about the area's geology.
+Hike in a lava field, get close to the cinder cone of 8,039-foot Sunset Crater and learn about the area's geology at the Visitor Center.

 Bonito Campground has sites shaded by tall Ponderosa pines.
 It's open from May to October.
 Vehicles are limited to 40 feet or less and there are no trailer hookups or showers.

 The 35-mile (56-kilometer) scenic loop road offers views of the majestic San Francisco Peaks, mesas of the Wupatki Basin and Painted Desert.
 It's generally lightly traveled and carries far less traffic than U.S. 89.
 It descends about 2,000 feet from Sunset Crater to Wupatki.